SJ23 Tech Tip F10, (Updated 2024-11-11)

 expose more of the toggle.
 I also fabricated a new turnbuckle

-retaining clip (see red arrow above) that has a
+retaining clip (see red arrows above) that has a

 longer reach up to the mounting screws.
 This clip holds the drum down so the jib can be tensioned